 - Cornflakes – look for no-sugar-added cornflakes.
 Some also have a boost of iron or vitamin B12.
-It’s the best choice if you are vegan, as this treat will also bring you great nutrients.
+It’s the best choice if you are vegan, as these treats will also bring you great nutrients.

-- Maple syrup – or agave syrup these are the best-refined sugar-free sweetener for vegans.
+- Maple Syrup – Maple Syrup or agave syrup.
+They and the best-refined sugar-free sweeteners for vegans.

-- Coconut oil – the secret ingredients in any healthy no-bake cookie recipe!
+- Coconut Oil – Coconut oil is the secret ingredient in any healthy no-bake cookie recipe!
 Don’t replace it with any other oil.
-Coconut oil firms up under 73 °F (23°C), and it’s the ingredient that holds the cookies in shape and adds a chewy texture.
+Coconut oil firms up under 73°F (23°C), and it’s the ingredient that holds the cookies in shape and adds a chewy texture.
 If you don’t like coconut flavor, you can use refined coconut oil for this recipe.
 It has no coconut flavor but the same properties.

 You can also use a large microwave-safe bowl, microwave the ingredients for 30 seconds, stir and repeat until smooth.

 Remove from the heat and stir your gluten-free cornflakes.